internetofdongs/IoD-ButtSniffer/README.md

 Run this script to download the various firmwares for broadcom based adapters and copy the .hcd file that it is looking for (i.e.
 BCM20702A1-0b05-17cb.hcd) from the ~/broadcom-bt-firmware/brcm/ directory to /lib/firmware/brcm/, then reboot or reinsert the adapter"

-## Custom Config Options

-This installation script uses the kismet_site.conf override file in /usr/local/etc/ to set a few options.
-If you want to change anything in your kismet install, you should add the config lines to this file vs changing them in kismet.conf or anywhere else since kismet_site.conf may override those changes.
-You can read more in the Kismet README: [Link to Kismet README](https://github.com/kismetwireless/kismet/blob/master/README)

 ## Errata

-On boot, dnsmasq/dhcpd will show an error, just ignore it.
-I still need to figure this out.
-Its an issue with the interfaces file and dhcpcd.conf file.
-Anyone want to fix this for me?

-kismet server UI uses kismet/kismet
+On first run, you'll have to setup a username and password in Kismet.
+Connect to the Wifi SSID "ButtSniffer" with a mobile device or laptop and connect to Kismet at http://192.168.88.1:2501.
+Next time you connect, you'll have to enter this username and password again.

+Currently not automatically installing the mobile dashboard since there is no simple way to build it if you use the Kismet packages.
+May need to figure out a build package system of some sort.

 ## TO DO

 Menus and install questions to allow various configuration options
-Tons of tweaks to the Kismet config (updated for Raspian 2018-3-13 and Kismet Dev as of March 30th, 2018)
+Tons of tweaks to the Kismet config (updated for Raspian 2019-07-10 and Kismet Packages as of September 24th, 2019)